Description of the Personal Assistant (PA)

 What is a Personal Assistant (PA)?

-The disabled employer directs how tasks should be completed by the personal assistant.
-A personal assistant does not generally assist with making decisions or choices but assists their employer in meeting identified outcomes.
-The main difference between a personal assistant and a paid carer/ support worker is that the PA is accountable to their disabled employer, who, in turn is responsible for the welfare and safety of the PA, as well as their conditions of employment.
-PAs have access to training and support and receive a contract of employment, detailing their terms and conditions, including rate of pay, holiday entitlement, pension enrolment (if applicable), etc.
+The disabled employer directs how tasks should be completed by the Personal Assistant.
+A Personal Assistant does not generally assist with making decisions or choices but assists their employer in meeting identified outcomes.
+The main difference between a Personal Assistant and a paid carer/ support worker is that the PA is accountable to their disabled employer, who, in turn is responsible for the welfare and safety of the PA, as well as their conditions of employment.
+PAs should have access to training and support and receive a contract of employment (or contract of service if self employed), detailing their terms and conditions, including rate of pay, holiday entitlement, pension enrolment (if applicable), etc.

-Being a PA can mean working as part of a support team or working on a one-to-one basis.
+Being a PA can mean working as part of a team, or working on a one-to-one basis.
 Full time and part time temporary or long-term roles are available and a PA can work for more than one employer.

 Take a look at some of our case study stories to see how varied a PA’s role can be, and the difference it can make.